The Lauren & Mitchell Presser Contemporary Art Grant

 פרס פרסר לוגו

-The annual Lauren & Mitchell Presser Contemporary Art Grant aims to promote artistic excellence.
+This grant aims to promote artistic excellence.
 Reflecting the complexity of local society and culture, it encourages polyphonic artistic expression and supports museological endeavor in Israel.
-It is awarded every year to help realize a solo exhibition by a local artist, selected by the donors from the museum’s annual exhibition program.
+It is awarded to help realize solo exhibitions by local artists, selected by the donors from the museum’s annual exhibition program.

 טנצ' בולוטניקוב

-Photo by Tanch Bolotnikov
+Izabella Volovnik: Photo by Tanch Bolotnikov

 Izabella Volovnik is a multidisciplinary artist, with a bachelor’s degree in art from Hamidrasha School of Art at Beit Berl College.
 Volovnik’s work has been presented in numerous solo and group exhibitions in museums and galleries in Israel and around the world.
 Her works are included in museum collections, including the Herzliya Museum of Contemporary Art, Tel Aviv Museum of Art, and Haifa Museum of Art.